About Me

 $ finger william

-I'm always interested in discussing interesting technical challenges, collaboration opportunities, or just chatting about computer science.
-Feel free to reach out through any of the channels above.
+Whether you want to discuss game development, technical challenges, or potential collaborations, feel free to reach out through any of the channels above.